 (F) Core Principle Managing risks and performance through robust internal control and strong public financial management.
-Issu es identified which affect effectiveness 8.
-Failure to implement the effective delivery of Farming in Protected Landscape Fund (FiPL) including appropriate recruitment and the reputational risk to the Authority if the programme is not a success.
-9. The social and economic impact of COVID-19 will continue to have a significant and still fully unknown impact on the Authority and its ability to achieve its statutory purposes and corporate strategy targets as we have to continue to adapt our ways of operating. ' ' Core Principle ementing good practices in transparency, reporting and audit, to deliver effective accountability.
-Issu es identified which affect effectiveness None s.

-Significant Governance Issues:

-Other than the issues identified that may affect effectiveness, there are no significant issues and the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
-However, over the coming year we will take steps to address the issues identified during our review of effectiveness as detailed above to further enhance our governance arrangements.
-We are satisfied that these steps will address the need for improvements that have been identified and will monitor their implementation and operation as part of our next annual review.

-Signed on behalf of the Peak District National Park Authority
+Issues identified which affect effectiveness 8.
+Failure to implement the effective delivery of Year 2 of the three-year Farming in Protector Fund and the reputational risk to the Authority if the programme is not a success. ed Landscape 9.
+The impact of the suspension of the development management pre-application advice income targets and decision making and the impacts of the high turnover of staff within Service.
+(G) Core Principle Implementing good practices in transparency, reporting and audit, to deliver effective accounts. ıntability.
+Issues identified which affect effectiveness None.
+Significant Governance Issues: Other than the issues identified that may affect effectiveness, there are no significant is the arrangements continue to be regarded as fit for purpose in accordance with the go framework.
+However, over the coming year we will take steps to address the issues during our review of effectiveness as detailed above to further enhance our go arrangements.
+We are satisfied that these steps will address the need for improvements been identified and will monitor their implementation and operation as part of our ne review. overnance identified overnance that have Signed on behalf of the Peak District National Park Authority Signed